Karsai Nei Tsang

 Practical details

-A preliminary conversation and specific preparation guidelines are required and are available on a dedicated page.
+Sessions are offered one-on-one, in person.
+Specific preparation guidelines apply and are available on a dedicated page.

-• This work may be relevant if you carry something specific in the pelvic area: menstrual irregularity or discomfort, a sense of heaviness or congestion in the lower abdomen, reduced vitality or sensation, or pelvic tension that doesn't seem to resolve on its own.
+This work may be relevant if you carry something specific in the pelvic area: menstrual irregularity or discomfort, a sense of heaviness or congestion in the lower abdomen, reduced vitality or sensation, or pelvic tension that doesn't seem to resolve on its own.

 It tends to suit those who are ready to work with this area directly and who have a clear sense of what they are looking for.